AyushDoshi/ICDtoISS/README.md

   - Direct NMT: Use an NMT to directly convert ICD10 codes to ISS
   - Indirect FFNN: Use a FFNN to indirectly convert ICD10 codes to ISS by first converting to AIS08 and calculating ISS
   - Indirect NMT: Use an NMT to indirectly convert ICD10 codes to ISS by first converting to AIS08 and calculating ISS
-* Indirect models can also output global or chapterwise Maximum AIS
+* Indirect models can also output global and/or chapterwise Maximum AIS
 * Commandline and GUI support
 * Accepts both long ([e.g.](example_data/long_format_sample_16_codes.csv)) and wide ([e.g.](example_data/wide_format_sample_16_codes.csv)) CSV formatted data
 * Choose how to handle unrecognized trauma ICD10 codes in three ways